 Definition

 An oil-filled (liquid-immersed) transformer submerges its windings and core in insulating mineral oil or ester fluid, which acts simultaneously as a dielectric and as a coolant.
-Because oil conducts heat roughly five times better than air, these units handle far higher power densities and voltage classes, up to the highest transmission levels, than air-cooled equivalents, which is why most large outdoor substation and site step-down transformers are liquid-filled.
+Because oil conducts heat far better than air, these units handle much higher power densities and voltage classes, up to the highest transmission levels, than air-cooled equivalents, which is why most large outdoor substation and site step-down transformers are liquid-filled.
+For a mining operation measured in megawatts, the oil-filled unit sitting on a pad outside the building is usually the single most valuable, and longest-lead-time, component on site.

 The fire and maintenance trade-off

 The same oil that makes these transformers thermally efficient is combustible.
 Codes require containment systems, fire walls, and minimum spacing to manage the spill and fire hazard, and a leak can contaminate soil and water.
-Liquid units also demand ongoing maintenance: periodic oil sampling, dissolved gas analysis to catch internal arcing or overheating early, and monitoring for leaks and moisture ingress.
-That instrumentation, however, gives operators a powerful diagnostic window into the transformer's internal health that dry-type units lack.
+Less-flammable ester fluids ease some of these restrictions at higher cost.
+Liquid units also demand ongoing maintenance: periodic oil sampling, dissolved gas analysis (DGA) to catch internal arcing or overheating early, and monitoring for leaks and moisture ingress.
+That instrumentation, however, gives operators a powerful diagnostic window into the transformer's internal health that dry-type units lack; gases dissolved in the oil tell a story about faults months before they become failures.

 Role at a mining facility

-For a utility-scale Bitcoin site drawing many megawatts, an oil-filled step-down transformer pad-mounted outdoors provides the thermal headroom to run continuously at high load through hot weather.
-Most carry an on-load tap changer to hold secondary voltage steady as large blocks of miners switch on and off.
+For a utility-scale Bitcoin site drawing many megawatts, an oil-filled step-down transformer, pad-mounted outdoors and fed from the substation, provides the thermal headroom to run continuously at high load through hot weather.
+Mining is an unusually punishing duty cycle: near-constant full load, plus large step changes when curtailment or price signals switch whole rows of machines.
+Most site transformers carry an on-load tap changer to hold secondary voltage steady as those blocks of three-phase load swing.
+Loading above nameplate is possible for short periods, but every hour of over-temperature operation ages the insulation faster, so disciplined operators treat winding-temperature telemetry as seriously as hashrate telemetry.

 In Simple Terms